The 20 Best Primary Progressive Aphasia Doctors in The United States

 Offers Telehealth

-Howard Rosen is a Neurologist in San Francisco, California.
+Howard Rosen is a Pain Medicine provider practicing medicine in San Francisco, California.
 Dr. Rosen is rated as an Elite provider by MediFind in the treatment of Primary Progressive Aphasia.
-His top areas of expertise are Frontotemporal Dementia, Dementia, Primary Progressive Aphasia, and Corticobasal Degeneration.
+He is also highly rated in 18 other conditions, according to our data.
+His clinical expertise encompasses Frontotemporal Dementia, Dementia, Primary Progressive Aphasia, and Corticobasal Degeneration.

 Elite in Primary Progressive Aphasia